-Virus lives on surfaces and transmits Pupils and staff 2 4 8 Ensure tables, door handles, chairs etc are cleaned regularly throughout day between groups. М Tissues available in each room to 'catch it, bin it and kill it' For classrooms, cleaning will take place by caretaking and cleaning staff every morning before the children enter the building and every evening once the children have left.
+Virus lives on surfaces and transmits Pupils and staff 2 4 8 M Ensure tables, door handles, chairs etc are cleaned regularly throughout day Tissues available in each room to 'catch it, bin it and kill it' between groups.
+M Tissues available in each room to 'catch it, bin it and kill it' For classrooms, cleaning will take place by caretaking and cleaning staff every morning before the children enter the building and every evening once the children have left.
 Members of school staff will also clean regularly at integral times throughout the school day (eg lunch times).
 Remove loose soft furnishings and toys from settings which cannot easily be cleaned.
 Distribute ipads to each bubble's space to be used only by one group of pupils and cleaned thoroughly after use.
 Children to not bring objects in from home (other than water bottle, book bag, coat and packed lunch.)
 Children to eat their lunch in their own classroom bubble space.
+Lunch is now eaten at an allocated time in the Hall or Dining Hall with children seated in class bubbles.
+The kitchen staff clean all tables and seats between sittings and ensure all cutlery and crockery is removed from the previous sitting.
 Water bottles are to be taken home and thoroughly washed by parents and carers each day and brought back to school the following day.
 This is to prevent the risk of mould and bacteria growing in bottles which have not been adequately cleaned.
 These bottles must be put on the tables where the children are working and must only be used by that child.
 Fruit and milk to be introduced again with thorough hand washing / sanitising before and after the children eat and drink.
 This will be at set times and not accessed independently as was done previously.
 Packed lunches from home are to be wiped with antibacterial wipes as the children come in to school on a morning.
 These can then either be stored under the pupils' chairs or at the side of the classroom but not touching.
 We will also recommend in parent correspondence that packed lunches and items within it are disposable where possible (eg brown paper bags).
-Book bags from home are to be stored under chairs or in pupils' trays.
+13 Book bags from home are to be stored under chairs or in pupils' trays.